Understanding Inequalities on a Number Line: A complete walkthrough

 "And" Inequalities:

 An "and" inequality means both inequalities must be true simultaneously.
 For example: 2 < x < 5 means x is greater than 2 and less than 5.
-On the number line, this is represented by shading the region between 2 and 5, using open circles at 2 and 5.
+Still, on the number line, this is represented by shading the region between 2 and 5, using open circles at 2 and 5.
 In interval notation, this is (2, 5).

 "Or" Inequalities: